 There is this thing called a CPR number, which makes everything a tad bit complicated.

 This article is an effort to try to make it as simple as possible to understand!
 If you want to work in Denmark before your university starts, or for any other reason, for that matter, you have two options - either get your CPR number or a personal tax number.

 Option A: Get a CPR Number

 CPR number is your ID number and health insurance number.
 It’s used to log into different government sites and in general, it’s your identification number while living in the country.

-You need to visit citizenship services yourself, if you want to get CPR number before.
+You need to visit citizenship services yourself, if you want to get a CPR number before your university starts.

-If you want CPR number, you need to have either from these three things:
+If you want a CPR number, you need to have either of these three things:

 1. Confirmation letter from university